therealozp/class-notes/strategic entry and exit.md

 - risk-neutral if you don't really care (indifferent) about which one, if they have the same expected value. for a risk-neutral decision maker, **only the expected value matters**.

 we typically assume that a decision maker is risk-neutral, meaning they will always go for whichever decision yields the higher expected value.

+it needs to be the case that our rival needs to **believe** that our strategy is permanent.

+for example, before a new firm enters, you would want to expand your output capacity, which shows entering firms that the incumbent firms already have the massive capacity to expand.
+## strategic exit

+## entry deterring strategies

+## exit-forcing strategies

 ## factors influencing entry